Farnham station – Waverley Abbey – Crooksbury Hill – Puttenham Common – Puttenham – Wanborough – Wanborough station

 Maps: 1:50,000 Landranger 186 Aldershot & Guidlford; 1:25,000 Explorer 145 Guildford & Farnham.

-Getting there: South West Trains operate twice an hour (hourly on Sundays) from London Waterloo to Farnham (62 mins) via Clapham Junction (55 mins) for London Overground connections and connections from London Victoria.
+Getting there: South Western Railway operate twice an hour (hourly on Sundays) from London Waterloo to Farnham (62 mins) via Clapham Junction (55 mins) for London Overground connections and connections from London Victoria.
 Coming from Waterloo, it is often faster to take a fast service to Woking and change there – a journey planner will show you when this is the case.

 Useful websites: The walk follows parts of the North Downs Way.
 It passes Waverley Abbey and crosses the nature reserves at Crooksbury Hill and Puttenham Common.

 Getting home: Wanborough is on the cross-country North Downs line, so requires a change to return to London.
-South West Trains run two trains per hour (one per hour on Sundays) to Guildford (7 mins) from where there are 4 fast trains per hour to Waterloo via Woking (2 on Sundays) taking around 38 mins.
+South Western Railway run two trains per hour (one per hour on Sundays) to Guildford (7 mins) from where there are 4 fast trains per hour to Waterloo via Woking (2 on Sundays) taking around 38 mins.